Tuesday 18th June 2019

-We have a Primary Science Quality Mark Silver Award for our science teaching.
+We have a Primary Science Quality Mark Silver Award for our science teaching and are currently working towards the Gilt Award.
 All classes teach science through weekly planned sessions which promote a hands on active approach to learning.
 The children work in small groups, which develops their social skills and co-operation.
 By careful planning of investigations the children will gain in understanding and knowledge and will develop skills and systematic scientific approaches where appropriate.
 This will promote questions such as how, why, what will happen if, classifying, recording, predicting, testing and attempts to explain what they have found out.

 Primary Science Quality Mark